TildenWinston/google-drive-exporter/README.md

 * google-auth-oauthlib

 they can be installed by using:
-`pip install google-api-python-client oauth2client mariadb`
+`pip install google-api-python-client oauth2client mariadb google-auth`

 Database notes:
 user should have the appropiate permissions for creating and editing the speciifed database.